Skip to content

 Note

-You might want to pass the CrudContext to every $ function to enable reliable logging in backdoor hooks.
+You might want to pass the CrudContext to every $ function to enable reliable logging in ms-link hooks.